mwojnars/hypertag/docs/index.md

 ## Runtime

-Execution of a Hypertag script is performed by a **runtime** object, which is an instance of `hypertag.core.runtime.Runtime`.
+Execution of a Hypertag script is performed by a **runtime** object, which is an instance of `hypertag.Runtime` class.
 The execution constists of 3 phases:

 1. **parsing** a script to an Abstract Syntax Tree (AST), with syntactic and semantic analysis of the tree;